N.O. Spells No. Y.E.S. Spells Yes. Maybe So? It’s Got to Go.

 Left to right: Spencer Scott, Chief Development Officer, Newark Public Library; Donna Price, Strategic Business & Marketing Expert; Jack Valenza, President, Valmato Construction Inc.; Janet Werner, President, U Have My Word LLC; Shalini Jetli, IBM Professional Coaching Services; Joseph Vitulli, Principal, Executive Confidants; Rocco Ameduri, MBA, Accounting Professional.

-Please watch the video, and let’s talk about it.
+Please watch the videos and let’s talk about it.

 Paperback